 However, once the pair is separated with a glass barrier for a few days the male becomes much more tolerable towards the female Oscar.

-Oscar Fish and Oscar Cichlid Life Expectancy
+Oscar Fish Life Expectancy

 The lifespan of oscar fish depends upon the quality of the care it is receiving.
 The average lifespan of this species is around ten to twelve years.
 A proper diet though can extend the life expectancy of an Oscar up to another three to four years if taken well care of.